Jannat (2008 film): Soundtrack

 The soundtrack of the film is composed by Pritam with lyrics penned by Sayeed Quadri, Kamran Ahmed, R. Mehndi and Neelesh Misra.
 The album consists of 6 original songs, one remix and one Power Ballad.
-Kamran Ahmed wrote and sung the smash hit Judaai.
+Kamran Ahmed from Pakistan wrote and sung the smash hit Judaai.
 The music by Pritam received generally huge positive reviews and the songs Judaai, Zara Sa, Haan Tu Hai and Jannat Jahan became chartbusters.
 K.K. was nominated for the Filmfare Award for Best Male Playback Singer for his song Zara Sa while Kamran Ahmed won the MTV Breakthrough Artist Award for Judaai.